 By signing a settlement contract the injured worker can’t come back at a later date and prove that his future medical treatment and care was causally related to the original work injury.
 This is why it is important that your medical care providers have fully treated your current injuries.
 Only after you have been fully treated should you settle your workers’ compensation claim.

 If your employer insists that you need to be seen or treated by the company doctor consider seeking the advice of an experienced workers’ compensation attorney.
-Bob offers a FREE, honest, no obligation consultation and will even take your case on a contingency basis if it meets the necessary criteria.
-Call toll free at 855-760-6746.
+Bob offers a FREE, honest, no-obligation consultation and will even take your case on a contingency basis if it meets the necessary criteria.
+Call toll-free at (847) 395-2200.
 The call is free, the advice might be priceless.

-The Defense Medical Exam (DME) -As stated prior, since the injured employee has the right to choose his own treating physicians, the law provides the employer the right to have the injured employee examined by a physician of their choice.
+The Defense Medical Exam (DME).
+As stated prior, since the injured employee has the right to choose his own treating physician, the law provides the employer the right to have the injured employee examined by a physician of their choice.
 This is known as the Section 12 Exam, which is a defense medical exam.
 The injured employee is required by the Act to be examined by the defense medical examiner.
 Failure to submit to the exam is grounds to cut off your rights to receive TTD benefits.

 Attorney Robert Edens, P.C. recommends to all his clients required to undergo a Section 12 defense medical exam to wear a watch and document exactly how long the defense medical examining doctor actually examines them as opposed to how long they were in the waiting room and/or spoke to the defense medical examiner’s nurse and note exactly what tests he performs and any questions that were asked.
 Then after the exam to make notes of all the facts so they can be recalled later.

 Continued Medical Benefits -Even after an injured employee reaches his or her Maximum Medical Improvement (MMI) and has returned to work full duty without restrictions, they may be entitled to further benefits.
-This usually occurs where an injured employee’s condition will not improve despite all the medical treatment they have received to date and they are in need of on-going pain relief expenses.
+This usually occurs when an injured employee’s condition will not improve despite all the medical treatment they have received to date and they are in need of ongoing pain relief expenses.

 The permanent partial disability (PPD) benefits are the amount of money the injured employee receives after he recovers from his work-related injury.
 The Act has assigned a specific number of weeks of compensation for injuries to various body parts.
 The current maximum amount of weeks for each body part is as follows: